Strasza377/Strasza377.github.io/README.md

 #### Description and Contributions

-Mythwalker was a mobile, geo-location RPG, think Pokemon GO meets a fantasy RPG.
+Mythwalker was a mobile, geo-location RPG built with Unity.
 The game featured action combat, customizable characters, resource gathering minigames, and multiplayer.
 I took lead on the Unity Addressables/Bundles on this project, as well as did some gameplay, memory optimization, and app-life cycle work.

 <details>
 <summary>Click to read more...</summary>